 The older generation can offer experience and long-term cognizance.
 Meanwhile, the younger generation is all about modernization and streamlining your process.

 However, having employees from different generations can be challenging.
-As such, we have listed nine ways that can help you in managing multigenerational workforce.
+As such, we have listed nine ways that can help you in managing a multicultural team.

 Have a clear vision